 - WordPress – Choosing Which to Use

-There will always be violence; as a species, we’re violent and greedy, and mean.
-That’s not going to change overnight nor with the removal of such games.
-And unless you’re going to shut down the BBC, hide all the newspapers and throw out your television, you’ve got no chance in removing violent and disturbing images from a child’s upbringing!
+There will always be violence; as a species, we’re violent, greedy, and mean.
+That will not change overnight nor with the removal of such games.
+And unless you’re going to shut down the BBC, hide all the newspapers, and throw out your television, you’ve got no chance of removing violent and disturbing images from a child’s upbringing!

 “Children are inclined to learn from television because it is never too busy to talk to them, and it never has to brush them aside while it does household chores.”

-The organization was set up in 1968, so it took them 1 year to conclude.
-So should we look again at the parents?
-Have you seen the movie “Cable guy” starring Jim Carrey?
-He plays a cable repair technician who has a severe lack of social awareness due to watching too much television as a child.
+The organization was set up in 1968, so it took them one year to conclude.
+So, should we look again at the parents?
+Have you seen the movie “Cable Guy” starring Jim Carrey?
+He plays a cable repair technician who severely lacks social awareness due to watching too much television as a child.
 Because of this, he doesn’t quite know how to interact with people.
 Does this mean that parents are sitting their kids down in front of the television rather than teaching them life lessons personally?
-Are they violent in response to lack of parental concern?
-I cannot in good conscience agree however much I’d like to.
+Are they violent in response to a lack of parental concern?
+I’m afraid I must disagree in good conscience, however much I’d like to.
 You could quite easily argue that it’s the violent messages on television that encourage violent behavior.

-There may be some truth there too.
+There may be some truth there, too.
 Maybe kids can pick up behavioral traits from a video game; I know my friends, and I do so from films.
-I’m not talking violent traits specifically here.
-But then, when parents see them acting out skits from these films, do they start to panic?
-Do they question from where they’ve learned these bad words or strange phrases?
-However, the distinction between virtual and reality would normally prevent these traits from “spilling over” into day-to-day life.
+I’m not talking about violent features specifically here.
+But then, when parents see them acting out skits from these films, do they panic?
+Do they question where they’ve learned these bad words or strange phrases?
+However, the distinction between virtual and reality normally prevents these traits from “spilling over” into daily life.
 This is where I feel the major problems start.
 Why some people have trouble with this distinction is not my area of expertise.
-However, we’ve all heard on the news of someone re-enacting a film or game, and it goes horribly wrong.
+However, we’ve all heard on the news of someone re-enacting a film or game, and it goes wrong.
 This is normally because one of the participants has taken it far too seriously.
 In these situations, I cannot help but believe that the individual in question is just plain mental!

 On that note, is it the individual who has a problem?
 Has the issue had nothing to do with violent games but rather that some kids have psychological conditions?
-I’m sure in some of the extreme cases; this is certainly true.
-But talking all things psychological and putting games/films aside, what other conditions actually spark violence?
+I’m sure this is certainly true in some extreme cases.
+But taking all things psychological and putting games/films aside, what other conditions spark violence?

-It’s widely believed that disagreements of any kind are usually the precursor to violent behavior.
+It’s widely believed that disagreements are usually the precursor to violent behavior.
 It’s quite rare that someone thumps someone for no reason.
-So the disagreement escalates and reaches a point where dialogue no longer serves a purpose.
-Sometimes the reasons for the disagreement can be quite tenuous, and it appears widely considered that Video games are often used as an excuse in these cases.
+So, the disagreement escalates and reaches a point where dialogue no longer serves a purpose.
+Sometimes, the reasons for the disagreement can be quite tenuous, and it appears widely considered that Video games are often used as an excuse in these cases.
 After all, who wants to appear in court and say they killed someone because of “what he said about my football team”?

-I say that you cannot blame violent behavior on video games alone.
+You cannot blame violent behavior on video games alone.
 They could contribute to some degree in some cases.
-But then so can TV, newspapers, even books.
-However, the vigor with which some individuals blame video games is obviously unwarranted.
+But then, so can TV, newspapers, and even books.
+However, the vigor with which some individuals blame video games is unwarranted.
 Having been with us for so long, violent behavior is a product of all influences and the environment.
 There is no single answer.

 Not so much as a speeding ticket here.
-Personally, I’ve played many violent games, and they’ve not affected me.
-Therefore, in my opinion, anyone blaming games for their behavior is using them as an excuse.
+I’ve played many violent games, and they’ve not affected me.
+Therefore, I believe anyone blaming games for their behavior is using them as an excuse.
 Either that or they don’t understand how they’ve been influenced by other factors such as friends, environment, or parents.